josedercysilva/arvore-avl/README.md

-## Apenas a main de uma árvore AVL 👋
+## Apenas a main da implementação de uma árvore AVL em linguagem C👋

 <!--
 **josedercysilva/josedercysilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.